7 Ways to Avoid Distractions and Stay Focused on Studying

 Is your desk covered with stacks of papers?
 Is your computer monitor framed with layers of sticky notes?
 If so, it's time to get organized.
 A messy workspace can keep you from getting your work done.
 Go through your desk and keep only the essentials.
 A clean workspace can help reduce anxiety and make room for motivation.

 A little motivation can go a long way.
-Setting up a reward system is a good way to motivate yourself to do something.
+Setting up a reward system is a good way to encourage yourself to do something.
 For example, if you finish an essay without any distractions, give yourself a reward like watching a TV show or taking a nap.

 We all get overwhelmed with work, but don't let distractions keep you from accomplishing your goals.
 By taking steps like the ones listed above, you can improve your productivity in no time.